-It is a limit to the total amount of income a household can receive in certain benefits.
-If the amount that you receive in benefits is above the Benefit Cap, your Housing Benefit or Universal Credit will be reduced until your combined benefits are within the Benefit Cap limits.
+The benefit cap is a limit to the total amount a household can receive in certain benefits.
+If the amount you receive exceeds the limit, your Housing Benefit or Universal Credit will be reduced.
+Further information is available from the Department of Work and Pensions.